-Create a Swap file on CentOS 7
+Create a Swap file on AlmaLinux / Rocky Linux

 Firstly, you can use the following command to check if you have any swap space already: